dakshbirla0710-stack/DocMind-AI/README.md

 # 📄 DocMind AI

-An AI-powered PDF chatbot that allows users to upload PDF documents and ask natural language questions.
-The application retrieves the most relevant sections from the document using vector search and generates accurate answers using Google's Gemini AI.
+An AI-powered PDF Research Assistant that allows users to upload PDF documents and ask questions about their content using semantic search and Google Gemini.

 ---

 ## 🚀 Features

-- 📂 Upload PDF documents
+- 📄 Upload PDF documents
-- 🤖 Ask questions in natural language
+- ✂️ Automatic text extraction
-- ⚡ Fast semantic search using FAISS
+- 🧩 Intelligent text chunking
-- 🧠 Google Gemini AI integration
+- 🧠 Embedding generation
-- 💬 Chat-style interface
+- 🔎 Semantic search using FAISS
-- 📝 Markdown response rendering
+- 🤖 AI-powered answers using Google Gemini
-- 📋 One-click copy responses
+- 💬 Clean chat interface

 ---